kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 nameserver ${IP_ADDRESS}
 ```
 Be certain to replace the placeholders `${DOMAIN_FQDN}` and `${IP_ADDRESS}`
 with their actual values.
-Just a reminder that `${IP_ADDRESS}` is the IP address of the domain controller you are currently setting up - not your DNS forwarder or your router's DNS server address.
+Just a reminder that `${IP_ADDRESS}` is the IP address of the domain
+controller you are currently setting up---not your DNS forwarder or your
+router's DNS server address.

 ---
 ### Reboot to make all modified settings active (especially the name changes)